DeveonX/syx/README.md

 # Personal portfolio website using react
 Using this without my permission is not allowed *Although I probably won't be able to capture you using my website, I dont have such a good copyright detection system*

+# Note
+**It is only optimised for desktop screens as of now, on mobile phones it might look terrible**